fibo/zeroconf-redux/README.md

 So, you can focus on your code now!

-See [example folder](example_folder) to see how it looks the classic Redux counter example.
+See [example folder][example_folder] to see how it looks the classic Redux counter example.
 You can run it launching

 ```bash